 The call sharing and group call pickup features of Microsoft Teams let users share their incoming calls with colleagues so that the colleagues can answer calls that occur while the user is unavailable.

 Group call pickup is less disruptive to recipients than other forms of call sharing (such as call forwarding or simultaneous ringing) because users can configure how they want to be notified of an incoming shared call (via audio and visual notification, visual only, or banner in the Teams app), and they can decide whether to answer it.

-Users must be Enterprise Voice enabled to set up and use call sharing and group call pickup.
-For additional details on the licensing model, See Office 365 licensing for Microsoft Teams.
+Users must be assigned a Microsoft Teams Phone System license to set up and use call sharing and group call pickup.
+For additional details on the licensing model, see Here's what you get with Phone System.

 Configure group call pickup

-To set up group call pickup, a user first configures a call group (this is not the same as a security group or an Office 365 group), and then adds the users they want to share their calls with.
+To set up group call pickup, a user first configures a call group (this is not the same as a security group or a Microsoft 365 group), and then adds the users they want to share their calls with.
 Then, they choose a simultaneous ring or call forward setting.
 For more information and step-by-step procedures, see Call forwarding and simultaneous ring in Teams.